-This paper discusses the origins and nature of work in the Judeo-Christian religious tradition.
-Against the idea that Scripture and the ecumenical Christian traditions view work as a particular curse on humankind, this paper argues that the Genesis account, as well as influential interpreters of that account, depict work as good in its original condition – both in its focal meaning (God’s work) and for human beings.
+This paper discusses the origins and contemporary experience of work as depicted by a famous Christian thinker, St. Augustine.
+He depicts work as good in its original condition – both in its focal meaning (God’s work) and for human beings.
 Yet as with every human institution, work is subject to the fall.
 To wit, work is not a curse, but has indeed been cursed.
-This dissertation chapter articulates Augustine’s defense of the original goodness of work in his theory of the Fall.
+This dissertation chapter articulates Augustine’s defense of the original goodness of work and its subsequent corruption in his theory of the Fall.
 It then compares Augustine’s theory to Locke’s articulation of the labor in work and Marx’s description of the alienation we experience, in this activity.

 By Nature Social, by Corruption Quarrelsome: Sociality in St. Augustine’s Account of the Fall